sergiogama/RAG-for-HR-using-watsonx-langchain-and-pinecone/README.md

 ## 🛠️ Proposed Solution
 1. **Data Ingestion**: The solution starts by uploading company policy PDFs into Pinecone using Python.
 The PDFs are split into chunks, embedded using **WatsonX Embeddings**, and stored in the Pinecone vector database.
 2. **RAG API**: A Python API built with **Flask** and **Flask-RESTx** handles incoming queries, retrieves relevant documents from Pinecone, and uses WatsonX.ai's LLM to generate contextually accurate responses.
-3. **Chatbot Interface**: The API integrates with **WatsonX Assistant**, which provides an interactive web interface for users to ask questions and receive answers in real time.
+3. **Chatbot Interface**: The API integrates with **WatsonX Assistant V2** using Actions, providing an interactive web interface for users to ask questions and receive answers in real time.

 ---